shunyeka/autobotAI-backend/README.md

 NodeJS version 8.0.x for serverless.

 ## Add Resource Based Policy To Lambda Function.
-* After successfully deployment of  the serverless template we can update permission for  resource based policy of post confirmation lambda functionn by running the below command from aws cli.
+* After successfully deployment of  the serverless template we can update permission for  resource based policy of post confirmation lambda function by running the below command from aws cli.
 * Note: Resource based policy of lambda function can only be update from AWS CLI.
 ```bash
 aws lambda add-permission --function-name autobot-api-test-congintoUserCreateConfirm --action lambda:InvokeFunction --statement-id postConfirmation --principal cognito-idp.amazonaws.com